 Injuries have stopped Demebele from bedding in at Barcelona following his move from Dortmund.

-Playing with Lionel Messi, and the standards he requires, have also been difficult for a player who thrives when playing off the cuff.
+Playing with Lionel Messi, and the standards he requires, has also been difficult for a player who thrives when doing stuff off the cuff.

 He’s too good not to start enjoying himself soon though.